jensenj08/ubuntu-16-scripts/pi-hole/forwarding-domains-to-admin.md

 In order to get to the admin domain from the root domain automatically.
 If you want to type <pi-hole-domain> and be redirected to <pi-hole-domain>/admin, this is how you do it.

 ### Prerequisites
 You need to have a DNS server, or entries in your local hosts file which will forward the host that you're using to the domian of the pi-hole.
+A dns server can be setup on the pihole using my instructions for use-pi-hole-as-lan-dns.md

 ## Create new web config for server
 ```